-A friend emailed me to say that he believed that transhumanists should strive to be free, if free will doesn’t currently exist, or strive to be freer, if humans currently possess some small modicum of free will.
+A friend emailed me to argue that transhumanists should create realities where beings are free if free will doesn’t currently exist, or realities where beings are freer if humans currently possess some modicum of free will.
+In short, he was claiming that a goal of transhumanism should to create freer beings.
 Continue reading Will Transhumanism Lead to Greater Freedom?

 Richard J. Blackwell directed my doctoral dissertation at St. Louis University and later wrote the Foreword, “Piaget as a Philosopher,” for my book, Piaget’s Conception of Evolution.
 Continue reading Evolution and Philosophy: Things I Learned From Richard J. Blackwell

 I have been interested in the above topic since taking a wonderful graduate seminar in the subject about 30 years ago Continue reading Evolution and Ethics

 Progress in machine classification of images.
 The error rate of AI by year.
 Red line – the error rate of a trained human

 I was recently contacted by a staff writer from the online newsmagazine The Daily Dot.
 He is writing a story at the intersection of computer superintelligence and religion, Continue reading Religion and Superintelligence